puppetlabs/puppet-docs/source/puppet/6.3/type.md

 ## About resource types

-### Built-in, repackaged, and custom types
+### Built-in types and custom types

-This is the documentation for the _built-in_ resource types and providers.
-Additional resource types are distributed in Puppet modules, including some types that were built-in before Puppet 6.0.
-These are now repackaged from modules into Puppet agent.
+This is the documentation for Puppet's built-in resource types and providers.
+Additional resource types are distributed in Puppet modules.

-You can find and install modules by browsing the [Puppet Forge](http://forge.puppetlabs.com).
+You can find and install modules by browsing the [Puppet Forge](http://forge.puppet.com).
 See each module's documentation for information on how to use its custom resource types.
 For more information about creating custom types, see [Custom resources](/docs/puppet/latest/custom_resources.html).

+> As of Puppet 6.0, some resource types were removed from Puppet and repackaged as individual modules.
+These supported type modules are still included in the `puppet-agent` package, so you don't have to download them from the Forge.
+See the complete list of affected types in the [supported type modules](#supported-type-modules) section.

 ### Declaring resources

-To manage resources on a target system, you should declare them in Puppet manifests.
+To manage resources on a target system, declare them in Puppet manifests.
 For more details, see
 [the resources page of the Puppet language reference.](/docs/puppet/latest/lang_resources.html)